August 1973 Popular Electronics

 Fig. 1 - Forward and reverse characteristics of typical

 The transistor is the most versatile component of the semiconductor family.
 Its

 most important characteristic is current and/or voltage amplification.
 Because of

 this capability, it is the heart of most solid-state electronic circuits involving

 Transistor Types.
 There are two varieties of transistors: unipolar

-transistors,

-was invented circa 1930 but was not exploited commercially
+transistors.
+The FET was invented circa 1930 but was not exploited commercially

 a practical product.
 The FET was finally developed as a commercial product by the

-early 1960's, many years after the bipolar transistor had already
+early 1960's, many years after the bipolar transistor had already established itself.

-for TV and FM and are gaining importance in digital elements.
+FM and are gaining importance in digital elements.
 However, in this article, we

 will discuss only bipolars.